Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

 You might set your retreat goals yourself.
 However, it’s genius to ask your board members what they would like to achieve.

 Why is this so smart?
 When you include their objectives in your invitation, you increase attendance.
-Moreover, often your goals will overlap with the board members’ desires, so you create more buy-in for retreat activities.
+Moreover, often, your goals will overlap with the board members’ desires.
+You create more buy-in for retreat activities, and it’s always a good idea to put your board’s ideas up front.
 (Watch 5 Ways to Turn Off Your Nonprofit Board Members.)

 How Will You Know Your Board Retreat Succeeded?